-In 2012, a group of home bakers worked with several members of the legislature to craft a bill to expand the "Weekend Home Bakers" exemption provision of SC Department of Health and Environmental Control's (DHEC) regulation 61-25.
+In 2012, a group of home bakers worked with several members of the legislature to craft a bill to expand the "Weekend Home Bakers" exemption provision of SC Retail Foods Regulation 61-25.
 The bill was based on information from other states that had cottage laws.
-While DHEC and the SC Department of Agriculture (SCDA) had some limited input into the bill, the bill was not authored by either regulatory agency.
-This collaboration between industry and the legislators resulted in the first HBFP law and expanded the exemption that had previously been allowed by R. 61-25.
+While the former Department of Health and Environmental Control (DHEC) and the SC Department of Agriculture (SCDA) had some limited input into the bill, the bill was not authored by either regulatory agency.
+This collaboration between industry and the legislators resulted in the first HBFP law and expanded the exemption that had previously been allowed by Regulation 61-25.
 It established labeling and sanitation requirements for the foods allowed under the law and exempted them from regulatory oversight.
 The law was revised in 2018 to remove an unnecessary reference to SCDA as this law was only applicable to a limited category of non-potentially hazardous foods sold directly to the end consumer (retail sales).

 On January 28, 2021, Senate bill 506 was introduced in the Senate.
 This bill was also a collaboration between the cottage industry and the legislators to revise and expand the foods allowed by the HBFP law and to allow these foods to be sold online and at retail stores.
 As before, DHEC and SCDA had some limited input into the bill while it was being debated in committee but did not author the bill.
-After much discussion, the bill passed and became effective on May 23rd, 2022, allowing for additional non-potentially hazardous foods to be exempted from food safety oversight by DHEC and SCDA while establishing labeling and sanitation requirements for these foods.
+After much discussion, the bill passed and became effective on May 23rd, 2022, allowing for additional non-potentially hazardous foods to be exempted from food safety oversight while establishing labeling and sanitation requirements for these foods.